Elrick20XX/USBRetro-moins_pourave_inputs_map-/README.md

   <img src="https://img.shields.io/github/license/RobertDaleSmith/USBRetro" />
   <img src="https://img.shields.io/github/actions/workflow/status/RobertDaleSmith/USBRetro/.github/workflows/build.yml" />
 </p>
-<p align="justify">USBRetro is an open source controller adapter firmware for converting USB controllers, keyboards, and mice to various retro consoles' native controller protocols.</p>
+<p align="justify">USBRetro is an open source controller adapter firmware for converting USB controllers, keyboards, and mice to various retro consoles' native controller protocols.
+If you want to play on your Gamecube/Wii with your modern controller but you find that the original mapping are strange ?
+This fork is made for you !
+The rest of this repo stay unchanged.</p>

 ### Update Instructions